DiogoAdaoeSilva/DAND/README.md

 P0

-P1
+## P1 - Compute statistics

-## P2 - Investigate a dataset
+## P2 - Investigate the Titanic dataset

-'Choose one of Udacity's curated datasets and investigate it using NumPy and Pandas.
-Go through the entire data analysis process, starting by posing a question and finishing by sharing your findings.'
+Chose one of Udacity's curated datasets and investigated it using NumPy and Pandas.
+Went through the entire data analysis process, starting by posing a question and finished by sharing my findings.'

 ## P3 - Wrangle OpenStreetMap data